Who is eligible for the program?

 I'd like to drive to Wright State.
 Will I be reimbursed for mileage, and if so, at what rate?
 How do I get there?
 Will there be parking available on campus?

-If you plan to drive, mileage will be paid at the current university rate of 55.5 cents per mile.
+If you plan to drive, mileage will be paid at the current university rate of 54 cents per mile.
 However, you will not be reimbursed more than the cost of an airline ticket if you had flown.
-Directions to Wright State University and campus maps are posted on the university web site.
+Directions to Wright State University and campus maps are posted on this website.
 Parking permits for Lot FL (Forest Lane residential lot) will be available at no charge to participants.

 What is Wright State University housing like?